 Getting Around Saint John, New Brunswick

-Having a car comes in handy if you're planning to visit sites outside of downtown Saint John, like Fundy National Park.
-You can rent a car at Saint John Airport (YSJ), or you can wait until you get to town.
+Having a car comes in handy if want to visit sites outside of uptown Saint John.
+You can rent a car at Saint John Airport or from one of several rental car agencies in the city center.
 Just note that parking in central Saint John can be expensive, especially if you're looking for spaces on major streets like King Street.
 Instead, turn onto one of the many side streets where you can find parking for free.
-You should also be aware that gas in Canada is sold by the liter, not the gallon, and is generally more expensive than in the States.|
+You should also be aware that gas in Canada is sold by the liter, not the gallon, and is generally more expensive than in the U.S.

 Explore More of Saint John, New Brunswick

 Gwen PratesiDecember 9, 2019

 Holly JohnsonNovember 14, 2019

 Christine SmithNovember 12, 2019

 Lyn MettlerOctober 28, 2019

 Gwen PratesiOctober 15, 2019